mozilla/remote-settings/docs/case-studies.rst

 * In parallel, localizations are published in a separate collection
 * Each locale has its own record, with its ID in the following format `` `cfr-v1-${locale}` `` and a Fluent file attached.
-* A specificly instantiated downloader fetches the relevant one and reloads l10n (`source <https://searchfox.org/mozilla-central/rev/8a4aa0c699d9ec281d1f576c9be1c6c1f289e4e7/browser/components/newtab/lib/ASRouter.jsm#302-320>`__)
+* A specifically instantiated downloader fetches the relevant one and reloads l10n (`source <https://searchfox.org/mozilla-central/rev/8a4aa0c699d9ec281d1f576c9be1c6c1f289e4e7/browser/components/newtab/lib/ASRouter.jsm#302-320>`__)
 * This specific record is checked on each load, attachment is downloaded only if updated/missing/corrupted (built-in feature of attachment downloader)